notjishy/CustomNewTab/README.md

   <img src="https://jishy.is-inside.me/Knk5dcWY.png" width=30%>
   <img src="https://jishy.is-inside.me/vFwPQ6DT.png" width=60%>

  **Congrats!
 You've installed the extension!
-Be sure not to delete or relocate the files downloaded or you will need to add them to the browser again.**
+Be sure not to delete or relocate the files you downloaded or you will need to add them to the browser again.**